goabstract/Awesome-Design-Tools/README.md

 * [Spirit](https://spiritapp.io/) — animation tool that helps you to create and manage the animations real time in the browser.

 Principle, Framer, Invision Studio, Flinto are also among UI & UX animation apps and software animations tools.

+### Experience Monitoring Tools

+* [FullStory](https://www.fullstory.com/) — app that captures all your customer experience data in one powerful, easy-to-use platform.
+* [Hotjar](https://www.hotjar.com/) — see how visitors are really using your website, collect user feedback and turn more visitors into customers.
+* [Inspectlet](https://www.inspectlet.com/) — record videos of your visitors as they use your site, so you can see everything they do.
+* [Google Analytics](https://analytics.google.com/analytics/web/) — measure your advertising ROI as well as track your Flash, video, and social networking sites and applications.
+* [Mixpane](https://mixpanel.com/) — get insights across all of your user-centric data to make smarter decisions and act faster based on how customers use your product or website.
+* [Pendo](https://www.pendo.io/) — measure and elevate the customer experience within their applications.

 ### Reference & Inspiration
 This repo was inspired by articles from the design community and Prototypr.io Toolbox.